Grubba27/meteor-rpc/README.md

 createMethod accepts 4 arguments:

 - name: string
-- schema: ZodSchema (validator)
+- schema: ZodSchema (validator) must be a zod.tuple
-- handler: function that receives the arguments of the method and returns the result
+- handler (optional): function that receives the arguments of the method and returns the result
 - config (optional): object with the following properties:

 ```typescript